ruslanmv/ruslanmv.github.io/_posts/2023-09-04-How-to-Generate-a-Code-with-WatsonX-with-Django.md

 Now, one quick thing we're going to do before we move on is head back to the terminal.

-Press control button and the C key at the same time on your keyboard.
+Press the control button and the C key at the same time on your keyboard.

 So when Django creates a project, there's all kinds of database stuff rumbling around in the background you need to sort of take care of right away.